 Trust me, none of your videos will go viral (you can forget about that), none of the bigger YouTubers will shout you out (don’t waste your time contacting them), you are on your own and you have to utilize the YouTube algorithm and try to get your videos shown in the suggested videos of popular YouTubers, and get your videos at the top of semi-popular or long-tail search terms.
 Some basic tips for SEO:

 - use the main keywords in the title

 - use a 5,000 character limit in the description (use your keywords)

 - meta tags (use relevant tags)

-How I do it?
+How do I do it?
 First I SEO friendly title with main keywords.
-Then, once again in tags, I add the keywords from the title, and several long tail tags combinations using my main keywords.
-Then, if I have some extra space left in the tags, I will add other relevant keywords that aren’t suitable for the title, and last but not least I use “description section” to support the other keywords related to the video.
+Then, once again in tags, I add the keywords from the title, and several long-tail tags combinations using my main keywords.
+Then, if I have some extra space left in the tags, I will add other relevant keywords that aren’t suitable for the title, and last but not least I use the “description section” to support the other keywords related to the video.

-If you don’t want to do that every time then use Tube Buddy which have built in tag viewing function that will come up for every video on your screen.
-Do not just copy the tags from competitor video.
-If you do it, your video will be view feeder for that competitor video.
+If you don’t want to do that every time then use Tube Buddy which has a built-in tag viewing function that will come up for every video on your screen.
+Do not just copy the tags from the competitor video.
+If you do it, your video will be a view feeder for that competitor’s video.